weigoxp/CNNGomoku/README.md

 *Gomoku game training model based on historic pro games and Covolutional neural network*

+See cnndes.pdf for detailed description.

-You need pytorch to run this program: https://pytorch.org/
+1. You need pytorch to run this program: https://pytorch.org/

-The program runs on cpu by default.
+2. The program runs on cpu by default.
 To run on CUDA, enable gpu mode of train() evaluate() in trainer.py and PolicyValueNet() in torchCNN.py\

-More training games are in sgf.zip
+3. More training games are in sgf.zip

 Updates: